 The plan shall show how adjacent lands are affected by the lot grading proposal.
-Rights of way, easements and any other details as required by the Director of Engineering shall be shown on the plan.
+Rights of way, easements and any other details as required by the General Manager, Engineering shall be shown on the plan.

 3.2.4 Roadwork's